Yardimli District: Geography

 The rayon borders upon Iran (length of the state border in the south and west is equal to 96 km) and Lerik District (40 km), Masally District (11 km), Jalilabad District (20 km) of Azerbaijan.
-Yardimli is located within the mountainous region in the southern-eastern part of Azerbaijan, within 39 ° -38 ° north longitude, 48 ° -49 ° east longitude.
+Yardimli is located within the mountainous region in the southeastern part of Azerbaijan, within 39 ° -38 ° north longitude, 48 ° -49 ° east longitude.
 The length of the border with Lerik from the south is 40 km, from east to Masalli is 11 km, from north-east to Jalilabad region is 20 km.
 The length of the state border with the northern and western is 96 km with the Islamic Republic of Iran.
 The Vilesh River is the longest and full-flowing river of the rayon.
 Its length is equal to 11 km.
 Talysh Mountains (Shahnishin Mountain equal to 2490 m is its highest summit), mountains of Peshtasar Mountain ridge (its highest summit is 2244 m) and mountains of Burovar Mountain ridge occupy the territory of the rayon.

 The region covers 66.720 hectares of land.
 Forest in the district covers 20,536 hectares.
 Yardimli land zones consist of mountain-forest-brown soils, brown-mountain-forest lands, mountain-meadow lands.
 The mechanical components of the soils are overwhelming gill, clay, medium gill.
 The Vilash Stream is the biggest waterway in the district.
 Allar, Peshtasar, Solgard, and Valishli waterways are the valleys of the Vilash Stream.
 The area consists of the Talysh Mountains (the highest peak of the locale, in height 2490 m), Pashtasa mountain range (the tallest peak within the locale is Pechtasar, in height 2244 m) and is encompassed by Mount Burwar.

 Within the woods, valuable trees are beech, hornbeam, mammoth birch, rainbow, bushes, hips, oak, gulls.
 Within the timberlands, there are wild animals such as foxes, wolves, pigs, squirrels, jackals and badgers, as well as wild cat and beech.